 Vulnerable Children and Families

-We are lucky to know all of our families in our school community and are in touch with those who we feel may be isolated and vulnerable at this time.
-As part of our safeguarding policy and practice, we are in contact with these families and providing support as needed.
-Should you feel you need support at any time during the school closure, please let us know by getting in touch by telephone or email.
+We are lucky to know all of our families in our school community and will keep in touch with those who may continue to feel vulnerable at this time.
+As part of our safeguarding policy and practice, we have contact with these families and are providing support as needed.
+Should you feel you need support at any time, please let us know by getting in touch by telephone or email.
 Please also use the 'Useful contacts for parents and carers' which is at the bottom of this page.

-Children at St Aldhelm's who are eligible for Free School Meals (FSM) will have received emails about packed lunch food boxes and most recently the voucher scheme initiated by the government's Department for Education.
+Children at St Aldhelm's who are eligible for Free School Meals (FSM) will receive weekly lunch boxes throughout the term.
 Your child may be eligible for Free School Meals if you meet specific criteria about low income and specific family circumstances.
 Please visit the Somerset County Council website (by clicking the image below) if you think you may be eligible, to complete the online form or click here to visit our school meals page.

 Please click on the images for useful updates and information.

 Department for Education - information for parents for Autumn 2020

 Department for Education website - guidance for supporting your child at home:

 The most important thing individuals can do to protect themselves is to wash their hands more often.
 Soap and water and regular handwashing for at least 20 seconds is the best way of staying safe.
 Hand washing with soap employs mechanical action that loosens bacteria and viruses from the skin, rinsing them into the drain.
 Drying hands afterwards makes the skin less hospitable to the virus.
 Hand sanitiser can be effective if soap is not available or the situation makes using soap less feasible (i.e. when outside) but using hand sanitiser provides none of the virus-destroying friction that rubbing your hands together and rinsing with water provides.

 A video on hand washing can be found here: